GregJohnStewart/task-timekeeper/WebServer/Server/Admin Guide.md

 https://quarkus.io/guides/config#overriding-properties-at-runtime

 Using a configuration file placed in `$PWD/config/application.properties`; By placing an application.properties file inside a directory named config which resides in the directory where the application runs, any runtime properties defined in that file will override the default configuration.
 Furthermore any runtime properties added to this file that were not part of the original application.properties file will also be taken into account.
+Do not tweak values in the src/main/resources/application.yaml, this particular file is automatically generated at build time and will be overwritten.

 You can probably also use a yaml file.